mixlabweb/mixlabweb.github.io/content/post/bert_blog.md

 A known deficiency of language models is their inconsistency when given different prompts.
-Sometimes even a slight difference in wording would cause a drastic change in prediction \[2\].
-To this end, we want to generate multiple paraphrases of the input prompt, and use them to regularize the output of language models.
+Sometimes even a slight difference in wording would cause a drastic change in the prediction results.
+To this end, we want to generate multiple paraphrases of the initial input prompt, and use them to regularize the output of language models.

-We iteratively sample entity tuples and prompts to assemble a statement and paraphrase it (Here we call the API of GPT-3).
+As our implementation, the algorithm iteratively samples entity tuples and prompts to assemble a statement and paraphrase it (specifically usingGPT-3 API).
 The process is shown in the left part of Figure 3.
-The generated prompts can be semantically drifted, so we weigh them by averaging the compatibility score between a prompt and each given seed entity tuple.
+The generated prompts can be semantically drifted, so the prompts are weighted by the average compatibility scores between a prompt and all given seed entity tuples.
 The weights are further normalized with softmax across all prompts.
 The resulting weighted prompt set serves as a more reliable description of the relation.

 Stage 2: Entity Tuple Search
 ----------------------------

-Our goal in the following stage is to search for entity tuples that maximize compatibility with the weighted prompt set.
+Our goal in the following stage is to search for entity tuples that achieves high compatibility with the weighted prompt set.

 $$
 \text{consistency} \left(\left\langle h^{\text {new }}, t^{\text {new }}\right\rangle\right)=\sum_p w_p \cdot f_{L M}\left(\left\langle h^{\text {new }}, t^{\text {new }}\right\rangle, p\right)
 $$

-Since the searching space is too large, we propose an approximation, that is to only use the minimum individual log-likelihoods (the left part of compatibility score, shortened as MLL) instead of the full equation.
-This allows us to apply an efficient pruning strategy.
+Since the entity search space is too large, we propose an approximation that only uses the minimum individual log-likelihoods (the left part of compatibility score, shortened as MLL) instead of the full equation.
+This cheaper scoring function allows fast rollouts by pruning.

 As a running example, when we are searching for 100 entity tuples, we maintain a minimum heap to keep track of the MLL of the existing entity pair set.
 The maximum size of this heap is 100, and the heap top can be used as a threshold for future search because it's the 100-th largest
-MLL: When we are searching for a new entity tuple, once we find the log-likelihood at any time step is lower than the threshold, we can prune the continuous searching immediately because this means the MLL of this tuple will never surpass any existing tuples in the heap.
-If a new entity tuple is searched out without being pruned, we will pop the heap and push the MLL of the new tuple.
+MLL: When we are searching for a new entity tuple, once we find the log-likelihood at any timestamp is lower than the threshold, we can prune the continuous searching immediately because this means the MLL of this tuple will never surpass any existing tuples in the heap.
+If a new entity tuple is reached without being pruned, we pop the heap and push the MLL of the new tuple.
 Intuitively, the pruning process makes sure that the generated part of the tuple in searching is reasonable for the given prompt.

-Once we collect a large number of proposed entity tuples, we re-rank them with the full compatibility score.
+Once we collect a large number of potential entity tuples, we re-rank them with the full compatibility score.
 We finally use various thresholds to get the outcome KGs in different scales, including (1) 50%: taking half of all searched-out entities with higher scores.
 (2)